mariyan99/mariyan99/README.md

 - 👀 I’m interested in programming and design
 - 🌱 I’m currently learning React, .net and pyton
 - 📫 How to reach me: mariyanap99@gmail.com
-- ⚡ Fun fact: side hustle into programming with javascript, HTML, CSS and pyton
+- ⚡ Side hustle into programming with javascript, HTML, CSS and pyton